zimousX/AP_OCT_3/README.md.txt

-This is the readme file for the tutorial repository. change added in dazzling_feature branch.
+This is the readme file for the tutorial repository. change made in dazzling_feature to provoke conflit.